umee-network/umee/x/leverage/README.md

 - `MsgCollateralize` or `MsgDecollateralize` a uToken denomination as collateral for borrowing.

-  Enabling _uTokens_ as collateral stores them in the `leverage` module account, so they cannot be transferred while in use.
-Disabling _uTokens_ as collateral returns them to the user's account.
+  Collaterized _uTokens_ are stored in the `leverage` module and they cannot be transferred until they are decollaterized or liquidated.
+Decolaterized _uTokens_  are returned back to the user's account.
 A user cannot decollateralize a uToken if it would reduce their [Borrow Limit](#borrow-limit) below their total borrowed value.

   If the user is undercollateralized (borrowed value > borrow limit), collateral is eligible for liquidation and cannot be decollateralized until the user's borrows are healthy again.